 On February 26, 2016, we entered into the Credit Agreement which provided for the Term Facility and the Revolving Credit Facility.
-As of March 31, 2017, the total balance outstanding on the Term Facility is \$95.0 million, and the Revolving Credit Facility remains undrawn.
-Our debt facilities and repayment schedule are described in more detail in Note 11, "Debt," in Notes to Condensed Consolidated Financial Statements (unaudited) in Part I, Item 1 of this Quarterly Report on Form 10-Q.
+As of September 30, 2017, the total balance outstanding on the Term Facility is \$91.3 million, and the Revolving Credit Facility remains undrawn.
+In October 2017, we announced we will be repaying our Term Facility in full in the fourth quarter of 2017.
+See more information regarding our debt facilities, repayment schedule, and our early repayment in Note 11, "Debt," and Note 17, "Subsequent Events," in Notes to Condensed Consolidated Financial Statements (unaudited) in Part I, Item 1 of this Quarterly Report on Form 10-Q.